Gallstones – Symptoms, Causes & Treatment

 No. Some gallstones are asymptomatic and may not require treatment.

-What is the best treatment for gallstones?
+What is the best treatment for symptomatic gallstones?

 For symptomatic gallstones, laparoscopic gallbladder removal is the most reliable treatment.